sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 #### Can you make the widget bigger?

-The widget size is controlled by iOS.
-This is the largest size it allows.
+The widget sizes are controlled by iOS.
+The provided size is the largest it allows.

-#### How can I remove the date prefix from the inline widget above the clock?
+#### How can I remove the date prefix from the inline Lock Screen widget above the clock?

 iOS forces the date to be shown.
 This is out of my control.

-#### The inline widget above the clock does not respect my font choice
+#### The inline Lock Screen widget above the clock does not respect my font choice

 iOS forces the text to be the same style as the prefixed date.
 This is out of my control.